Predator 2 (1990 video game): Development

-The Amiga, Atari ST, and DOS versions of Predator 2, as developed by Arc Developments and published by Image Works, began development in July 1990, and were released in the Spring of 1991.
-In a December 1990 issue of British gaming magazine The One, The One interviewed team members from Arc Developments for information regarding Predator 2's development in a pre-release interview.
+The Amiga, Atari ST, and MS-DOS versions of Predator 2, by Arc Developments, were started in July 1990 and released by Image Works in the Spring of 1991.
+A December 1990 issue of British gaming magazine The One contained an interview with team members.
 The majority of the game's development was to be completed in five months.
-Image Works initially requested that Predator 2 have five levels, but Arc Developments negotiated with Image Works, with the final compromise being that the game has four levels, but level one is double the length of the other levels.
+Image Works initially requested that Predator 2 have five levels; the compromise was four, with the first level double the length of the others.

 Input from 20th Century Fox, the copyright holder of Predator, led to content restrictions upon Predator 2; Paul Walker, Predator 2's designer and graphic artist, stated that they have to "approve all graphics", and further expressed that Fox disallowed death and blood, which Walker described as "impossible" due to the content of the film.
 Walker stated that these restrictions were due to Fox marketing the game to a younger audience, and said that "The film's all blood everywhere, but they say 'It's a kiddies game, we don't want killing in there'."
 These limitations were a complication in Predator 2's development, but the team came to a solution wherein characters "fall over backwards and disappear" when defeated, as opposed to dying.
 Another complication was that the likenesses of actors in the film had to be approved by their agents.
 To keep interference at a minimum, Arc Developments kept a list of actors who 'didn't care' about their likeness in the game, as well as a list of those who did; Danny Glover, the actor who played Harrigan, had to approve his likeness in Predator 2 whenever new sprites were made.

-Predator 2's graphics were made on a Compaq 386 Despro PC running Windows 3.0, and the DOS version of Deluxe Paint II Enhanced.
-Predator 2's graphics were designed on PC as opposed to an Amiga due to greater flexibility and being faster overall; the game was also programmed on PC, and this consistency allowed the team to transfer data between computers through serial or floppy disks.
-Walker expressed that Windows 3's ability to multitask was useful, allowing him to work on the graphics of different versions of the game simultaneously in different windows of DPaint.
+Predator 2's graphics were created on a Compaq 386 Despro running Windows 3.0 and the MS-DOS version of Deluxe Paint II Enhanced.
+The game was also programmed on PC, and this consistency allowed the team to transfer data between computers through serial or floppy disks.
+Walker expressed that Windows 3's ability to multitask was useful, allowing him to work on the graphics of different versions of the game simultaneously in different GUI windows.